CVLRO/ragemp-gitlab-ci/README.md

-# RageMP GitlabCI Configuration for ragemp server (without build)
+# GitlabCI Configuration for RageMP server (without build)

 How to run :